vxsx/bootstrap-breakpoints/README.md

 On init script registers an event handler on window resize where it just checks window.width and if correct breakpoint is found it sets the value internally as well as triggering 'change:breakpoint' event on window.
 You may want to throttle the event handler, but it's not yet possible without modifying source code.
+Also, keep in mind that it is assumed that breakpoints you provide are mutually exclusive, otherwise detected current breakpoint may be not the one you expect.

 ## API